turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 ## Github

-Github is a platform for hosting git repositories online.
-Before github, developers or companies configured and ran their own independent git servers, and things were much more fragmented.
-Now Github has become the de facto community standard for hosting and sharing repositories.
+GitHub is a platform for hosting git repositories online.
+Before GitHub, developers or companies configured and ran their own independent git servers, and things were much more fragmented.
+Now GitHub has become the de facto community standard for hosting and sharing repositories.

-You certainly don't need Github to use git, but its popularity and dominance, especially within the open source community, have made the 2 somewhat synonymous for many users.
+You certainly don't need GitHub to use git, but its popularity and dominance, especially within the open source community, have intertwined the 2 for many users.

 As you progress through becoming a more practiced git user, don't forget that these 2 are really distinct things -- `git` provides the core technology for tracking and managing source control changes, while `GitHub` provides a shared location for hosting git projects.

-Currently, our local git configurations knows of our GitHub credentials - GitHub needs to know where we'll be pushing or code from.
+Currently, our local git configurations knows of our GitHub credentials - GitHub needs to know where we'll be pushing our code from.
 To do this, we'll generate an SSH key that they'll each know of.

 -   Generate a new key by running